Bartvds/grunt-webshot/README.md

 * Required `site` and `savePath` are used as arguments to call the webshot method.

-All other options are passed directly as webshot options: see [the  documentation](https://github.com/brenden/node-webshot/) for supported options.
+All other options are passed directly to webshot: see [the  documentation](https://github.com/brenden/node-webshot/) for a list of supported options.

 ```js
 grunt.initConfig({